 Hi there, I'm François,

-Previously, I was a postdoctoral researcher in the McWilliams Center for Cosmology at Carnegie Mellon University, where I was working with Prof. Rachel Mandelbaum on weak gravitational lensing measurements and systematics, and also interacted with both Statistics and Machine Learning departments here at CMU.
+Previously, I was a postdoctoral follow at the Berkeley Center for Cosmological Physics (BCCP) and with the Foundation of Data Analysis (FODA) institute at UC Berkeley.
+And before that, I was a postdoctoral researcher in the McWilliams Center for Cosmology at Carnegie Mellon University, where I was working with Prof. Rachel Mandelbaum on weak gravitational lensing measurements and systematics, and also interacted with both Statistics and Machine Learning departments here at CMU.

 I did my PhD in the CosmoStat laboratory of CEA Saclay near Paris, France, under the supervision of Jean-Luc Starck.
 My PhD work focused on the application of sparse regularization techniques to solve ill-posed inverse problems in a cosmological context.